-- Click the icon in the Bamboo header and choose Overview.
+- 1. Click the - Click the control icon in the Bamboo header and choose Overview.
 Click Groups in the left navigation panel.
 The 'Manage Groups' screen will be displayed.
 Click Delete for the relevant group, in the 'Operations' column.

-Note that the bamboo-admin group cannot be deleted.
+1 Note that the bamboo-admin group cannot be deleted.